Builder212/racing_fire/README.md

 # Racing Fire
 A simple game in the making.
 Using pygame, this game is made to feel like an old arcade game.
+I developed a simple controller for it with an esp32.

 # Installation
 ## On windows: